 Let’s fetch back the streets from the rollerbladers.
-The Atlanta BeltLine is a great place for starting this.
+The BeltLine is a great place for starting this in Atlanta.

 In the 1970s outdoor roller skating was a common recreational activity.
 28 million Americans and people around the world were skating, in roller rinks, but also outdoor on streets and in parks.
 Venice Beach was regarded as the “World’s Roller Skating Mecca”, given the fact that more skaters then pedestrians could be seen in the beachfront neighborhood on the Westside of Los Angeles.
 Then inline skates took over and traditional roller skates were pushed indoors.

 In every city you can find great trails and places for outdoor roller skating.
 Atlanta has a very special location: The BeltLine, a former railway corridor around the core of Atlanta, under development in stages as a multi-use trail.
 The BeltLine comprises 22 miles of tracks circling the core of the city’s in-town neighborhoods.
 Some portions are already complete, while others are still in a rough state but hikeable.

 Ready to roll is the Eastside trail, leading 2.5 miles from southeast corner of Piedmont Park to Krog Street Market, from Midtown to Downtown Atlanta.